The degree of the central curve in semidefinite, linear, and quadratic programming: Semidefinite Programs and Linear Concentration Models

 In these cases, the central curve is a rational curve.
 Furthermore, when $d=1$ the numerator of the Hilbert series is $1+(m-2)t$, and when $d = \binom{m+1}{2} - 1$ it is $1$. \end{proposition} \begin{proof} In the case $d = \binom{m+1}{2}-1$, the reciprocal variety is equal to $\mathbb{P}^d$, and therefore the central curve is $\mathbb{P}^1$.
 In the case $d=1$, the reciprocal variety is the image of $\spn \{C, A_1\} \simeq \mathbb{P}^1$ under the rational map given by the $(m-1)$-minors of a generic $m \times m$ symmetric matrix.
 Hence it is a rational curve of degree $m-1$.
 This implies that the numerator of the Hilbert series of the ideal defining the reciprocal variety, and therefore that of the central curve, is $1 + (m-2)t$.
-This means that the central curve is also a rational curve, i.e., its genus is equal to zero. \end{proof} \begin{proposition} \end{proposition} \begin{proof} In the first case, the reciprocal variety is a hypersurface defined by a single polynomial of degree $m-1$.
+This means that the central curve is also a rational curve, i.e., its genus is equal to zero. \end{proof} \begin{proposition} For $m \geq 2$,

+\end{proposition} \begin{proof} In the first case, the reciprocal variety is a hypersurface defined by a single polynomial of degree $m-1$.
 Therefore the numerator of the Hilbert series is equal to $1+t + \cdots + t^{m-2}$.
 Therefore the arithmetic genus of the central curve is